 Jumping rope is easy, inexpensive, and convenient.

 The average cost of a gym membership is about $40 – $50 per month.
 A piece of home exercise equipment (such as a treadmill) can run several thousand dollars.
 A jump rope, on the other hand, well, let’s just say that they cost significantly less.
-Even specially designed jump ropes, such as options with weighted handles or ones designed for Crossfit-enthusiasts seldom run more than $50.
-Rogue fitness has a wide variety of options when it comes to CrossFit training with a speed rope.
+Even specially designed jump ropes, such as options with weighted handles or ones designed for competitive fitness seldom run more than $50.
+Rogue fitness has a wide variety of options when it comes to training with a speed rope.

 Speed jump ropes are also extremely portable, and require very little space to use — no need for gyms at all.
 You can exercise in basically any open room, or if you prefer, take your jump rope outside.
 The speed rope itself can be easily packed into any backpack, briefcase, or bag.
 And as for jumping itself, even the uncoordinated will likely find their rhythm in speed jumping without too much difficulty.